gengor-git/windows-config/README.md

 ### Features

 - Create Download directory (if not present)
+- Basic pre-checks to see tools are already installed
 - Download Pandoc & install as portable
 - Download MiKTeX (installer) and silent install as portable
 - Set path variable (w/ some error checking before)
+- Optionally install Python silent for single user

 ### Backlog